 Habitat fulfills its mission by forming partnerships with individuals, faith-based groups, businesses and service organizations from across Brantford and Brant County and Norfolk County.

 Does Habitat give away houses?

 Habitat for Humanity does not give houses away.
 Homeowners must apply for a mortgage with Habitat.
-In addition to regular mortgage payments, each homeowner contributes 500 hours of unpaid labour to the building of their house and other houses.
+In addition to regular mortgage payments, each homeowner contributes 500 volunteer hours to the building of their house and other houses.
 Habitat Homeowners pay taxes and are expected to maintain their home in good condition.
 Participating in building their home with volunteer hours increases pride of ownership and reduces Habitat’s costs.

 How are Habitat’s “future homeowners” chosen?